sonata-nfv/son-catalogue/README.md

 The following repository contains the SONATA SDK CATALOGUE (son-catalogue component for sdk) distributed in the next structure:

+* SON-SDK-CATALOGUE folder contains the SDK-CATALOGUE API to access to the VNF Catalogue and the NS Catalogue for the Software Development Kit.

-* SON-SDK-CATALOGUE folder contains the SDK-NS-CATALOGUE and SDK-VNF-CATALOGUE directories for the Software Development Kit files.
+* (deprecated) SON-SDK-CATALOGUE folder contains the SDK-NS-CATALOGUE and SDK-VNF-CATALOGUE directories for the Software Development Kit files.

 ### Requirements